 These are all challenges I am willing to face in order to turn off.

 Out of habit, the first items on the packing list were iPad, Kindle, chargers, and portable battery charger.
 Crossed off, I felt both anxious and relieved at the possibilities ahead.
 I was going with one of my oldest friends, and when she told her adult children that she would be off-grid and if they needed to reach her they would have to call the hotel phone, it was greeted with much eye-rolling.

 Just off the main lobby, we refueled at the T Bar, a cozy and inviting atmosphere with delicious food.
-Fresh salmon, jasmine rice and kale salad was clean and simple and didn’t weigh us down.
+Fresh salmon, jasmine rice and kale salad was clean and simple and didn’t weigh us down before seeing a play.

 Speaking of email, what do most people do first thing in the morning?
 Check emails or texts that often have an urgency attached.
 Not today!
 I definitely didn’t miss deleting the junk emails that start my day.
 Today was about adding enjoyment with pampering at the nearby Elmwood Spa.
 Carrying our bathing suits, I imagined a soak in the whirlpool after exercising in the swimming pool.
 Pedi, mani, and massage.
 Was I missing emails and texts?
 Not a bit.

 I asked my co-detoxing friend how it was going for her, and she replied: “It feels good.”
 She did add that she kept reaching for her phone but being without it kept her more in the moment.
 After indulging in our treatments, with painted fingers and toes, we stayed in spa robes to enjoy lunch at the Terrace Restaurant on the fourth floor.
 Fabulous fresh spa cuisine, three-course prix-fixe menu, and every part a delicious treat, we languished over lunch, chatting more about everything and nothing.